CheckPointSW/sddc/README.md

 		* generation: an optional string or number that can be used to force re-applying a template to an already existing gateway.
 If generation is specified and its value is different than the previous value, then the template settings will be reapplied to the gateway

 		* proxy-ports: an optional list of TCP ports on which to enable the proxy on gateway feature

+		* custom-parameters: an optional string with space separated parameters or a list of string parameters to specify when a gateway is added and a custom script is specified in the management section.

 		* any other attribute that can be set with the set-simple-gateway R80 Web API as documented in the [Management API Reference](https://sc1.checkpoint.com/documents/R80/APIs/index.html#web/set-simple-gateway)